qnngroup/qnnpy/README.md

 ## Short Term TO-DO (write problem + solution)
+- Remove reset on PulseTrace module.
+Still need to capture settings.
 - ~~Output log is too long and hard to find information.
 Change output to just the section specific to the measurement and the instruments.~~
 - Logging was broken, consider just using open(), open().write, close() for everything.
 - Convert all SNSPD bias to either current or voltage (see linearity check and trigger sweep)